Glen Sannox (IV)

 Current, Last or Usual Route

-Ardrossan - Brodick
+Ardrossan / Troon - Brodick

 History

-Glen Sannox, a name that, until the mid 2010s, would conjure up memories of the well-travelled and much-loved former Arran ferry from the 1950s.
+Glen Sannox, a name that, until the mid 2010s, would conjure up memories of the well-travelled and much-loved former Arran ferry from the late 1950s.
 Towards the end of the 2010s however a new Glen Sannox appeared on the scene.
-With Caledonian Isles rapidly approaching 25 years in service, it had been announced that Arran was to be next in line to receive new tonnage.
+With Caledonian Isles rapidly approaching 30 years in service, it had been announced that Arran was to be next in line to receive new tonnage.

 In the normal circumstances, the procurement process would last about 4 years between the intitial announcement of a new ferry to be built, and her entry into service.
-Indeed this had been the case with the two previous large newbuild vessels; Finlaggan and Loch Seaforth.
+Indeed this had been the case with the two previous large newbuild vessels; Finlaggan and Loch Seaforth, both built by foreign yards.
 Sadly however the new Arran ferry was dogged with political interference and gloryseeking right from the off.
 The former Ferguson's shipyard had been rescued by billionaire best mate of (and donor to) the SNP, Jim McColl and inevitably the new Ferguson Marine Engineering Ltd (FMEL) was announced on 31st August 2015 as the preferred bidder on a £97m contract to build two new sister vessels which became known as Hull 801 and Hull 802.
 Initially 801 was destined for Arran while 802 was announced as the new Uig Triangle ferry.

 The first steel for 801 was cut in April 2016, with the keel being laid in February 2017.
 CMAL ran their now customary naming competition and the name Glen Sannox was the runaway winner.
 Over the coming months Glen Sannox gradually took shape on the slipway at Port Glasgow and the substantially incomplete ferry was launched on a dull and murky 21st November 2017 by Nicola Sturgeon.
 In fact, so incomplete was the ferry that the funnels fitted were non-functional mock-ups, the entire bridge was a wooden shell with black painted windows and the bulbous bow was unfit for purpose and is alleged to have been fitted only to trigger so-called milestone payments.